Avogadro/two.avogadro.cc/source/docs/getting-started/drawing-molecules.md

 ![](../../_static/pick-an-element.png)

 Let's say you wanted to create water.
-You can either type in <kbd>O</kbd>, or select "Oxygen (8)" from the drop-down menu, and then click on the black view.
+You can either type in <kbd>O</kbd>, or select "Oxygen (8)" from the drop-down menu, and then click on the (by default black) view pane.

 Left-clicking on an atom that has already been generated will also change the element.
 In this case, clicking on the initial carbon atom changed it into an oxygen atom.